otoaneba/spice-it/README.md

 `npm run deploy` will build and deploy. no need to build and then deploy if you're only trying to deploy.

+Use `npx` to run deployment commands if you're having issues.